KipK/ha-multi-entity-selector/README.md

 # Home Assistant Multi-Entity Selector

 A reusable web component for selecting and managing multiple entities in Home Assistant custom cards.
+It mimics the "entities" home-assistant card configuration screen.

 ## Features